 Christmas Movies For the Older Kids and Parents:

-Both hilarious and slightly irreverent, these John Hughes’ movies are on every 90’s kid’s list.
-Once you get past the very real terror of leaving your child at home, you’ll feel warm and fuzzy inside by the end.
+Both hilarious and slightly irreverent, these John Hughes’ movies are on every 90’s kids list.
+Once you get past the genuine terror of leaving your child at home, you’ll feel warm and fuzzy inside by the end.

 Ok, this is *kind of* a chick-flick, but in its defense, it’s the most Christmassy chick-flick I’ve seen.
 Love Actually boasts an all-star cast, multiple storylines, and a tear-jerking end that will make you love love.